t1user/zipline/README.txt

 Custom bundle for ingesting Quandl CME futures data (https://www.quandl.com/data/CME-Chicago-Mercantile-Exchange-Futures-Data) into zipline (https://www.zipline.io/)

+settings.py in bundles directory allows to select contracts for which data is to be ingested and whether data should be downloaded or read from disk.

 Note:
-Some zipline functions don't work with single character futures symbols so they have been preceded with underscore, so C (corn) becomes _C
+Some zipline functions don't work with single character futures symbols so they have been preceded with underscore, eg. C (corn) becomes _C

 Requirements: